SAMK internal instructions on preparedness for coronavirus

 - Teachers contact the students if teaching or guidance arrangements possibly change.

-- Campus restaurants in Rauma and Kankaanpää stay closed.
-The possible activities of Pori restaurant will be informed later.
+- The possible activities of campus restaurants will be informed later.

 - If necessary, a student belonging to a risk group must contact the teacher of the course to agree on the progress of the studies and taking the exam.